spkcspider/spkcspider/README.md

 # TODO

 * design: cleanup
+* create client side script for import (pushing to server, index token for auth?)
 * textfilet
   * add what you see is what you get js stuff
   * hot reloading